Embotics/Scenarios/Run-Ansible-Playbooks/README.md

 ## Prerequisites

-* This scenario requires vCommander release 7.0.2 or higher
+* This scenario requires Commander release 7.0.2 or higher
 * Target systems must be accessible for Guest OS commands (VMware tools or SSH)
 * Ansible must be installed on the target system (see section below for more details)

 ### Installing Ansible on target instances

 To run an Ansible playbook on a target system, you must install Ansible on that system.
 Ansible can be installed as part of the bootstrapping of the instance (that is, the template used has Ansible pre-installed).
-It can also be installed through a vCommander **Guest OS > Run Program** workflow step.
+It can also be installed through a Commander **Guest OS > Run Program** workflow step.
 You can choose whichever is more appropriate for you development needs.

 The commands required to install Ansible varies for the different Linux distributions.